 Here is a method that I used to transform an AYC music player into a fixed time.
-The source is available here: http://www.logonsystem.eu/html/downloadlogon.htm (TFixAYC.rar)
+The source is available here: http://logonsystem.fr/down/TFixAYC.rar

 The general idea is to calculate the CPU in real time consumed by the Player, and to compensate for this duration at the end of the execution.